Marcodeg/ScrollStackKit/README.md

 **Importing MagazineLayout**

-At the top of the file where you'd like to use ScrollStackKit, import MagazineLayout.
+At the top of the file where you'd like to use ScrollStackView, import ScrollStackKit.

 ```swift
 import ScrollStackKit